DrPaulBrewer/single-market-robot-simulator-openzip/README.md

 Parameters:

-`zipdata` is a Blob or ArrayBuffer to be read by jszip
+`zipdata` is a Blob or ArrayBuffer to be read by Greggman and Trevor Sanz's unzippit module

 `SMRS` is an object containing an import of single-market-robot-simulator or similar code

 `progress`, optional, is a function taking a single string parameter that writes status updates to an appropriate part of the screen `progress("almost done...")`

-###Copyright
+### Copyright

-2017 Paul Brewer Economic and Financial Technology Consulting LLC
+2020 Paul Brewer Economic and Financial Technology Consulting LLC

-###License
+### License

 MIT License